Online Technical Training Blog

 Institutional Accreditation vs. Program Accreditation

-Institutional accreditation and program accreditation are the two main types of accreditations. is an example of institutional accreditation.
+Institutional accreditation and program accreditation are the two main types of accreditations.
+George Brown College is an example of institutional accreditation.
 It is a fully accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
-This means that the entire college is recognized to meet the .
+This means that the entire college is recognized to meet the standards of education regulated by the province of Ontario.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
 George Brown College is a member of the Colleges and Institutes Canada (CIC), which is Canada's higher education sector leading organization consisting of over 200 post-secondary institutions.

 Program accreditation is specific to a school’s programs.
 It is a review process, completed by an external team of experts from academia and or industry, to determine if educational programs meet defined standards of quality such as professional programs like engineering, business and law.
 For example, GBCs Electronics Technician Program is an approved program for student’s preparation for the Electronics Technician Association’s (ETA), Basic Electronics certification final exam.